calicoday/dimsome/README.md

 Dimsome works entirely around the idea of a 'numeric pair', which is basically a 2-member array, each member of which is nil or a Numeric.
 A 'strict numeric pair' doesn't contain any nils.
 A 'numeric pairable' is any object that has a `to_ary` method that returns a numeric pair (eg all Dimsome classes except Rect/CGRect) or is a Numeric (indicating the value for *each* member, so 3 becomes [3, 3]).

-See [API Cheatsheet](api_cheatsheet.md) for a list of available methods.
-Some examples of the most useful bits follow.
+See [API Cheatsheet](info/api_cheatsheet.md) for a list of available methods.
+Some examples of the most useful bits follow below.

-See [Testing](testing.md) for how to run the spec/ files, and about Porkbelly, the testing module for use in DragonRuby-GTK.
+See [Testing](info/testing.md) for how to run the spec/ files, and about Porkbelly, the testing module for use in DragonRuby-GTK.

 ### Initializers and Inspectors